ValKmjolnir/Nasal-Interpreter/README.md

 0x0000000b: nop    0x00000000
 ```

-And this test file runs in 0.1s after this update.Most of the calculations are accelerated.
+And this test file runs in 0.1s after this update.
+Most of the calculations are accelerated.

 Also, assignment bytecode has changed a lot.
-Now the first identifier that called in assignment will use op_load to assign, instead of op_meq,op_pop.
+Now the first identifier that called in assignment will use op_load to assign,
+instead of op_meq,op_pop.

 ```javascript
 var (a,b)=(1,2);